git1k2/keybow2040-cat/README.md

 # Keybow 2040 CAT keyboard for Yaesu FTdx10 transceiver

 This is using the UART pads on the Keybow 2040 to communicate with a radio transceiver.
+It gives you extra buttons you might miss on your radio's frontpanel.

 <img src="https://github.com/git1k2/keybow2040-cat/raw/main/kb-cat.jpg" width="640">